UniFi vs Cisco Meraki: Small Business Network Cost Comparison

 Are there hidden costs with UniFi WiFi 7 that aren't apparent initially?

 UniFi's primary hidden cost is potential professional services for complex WiFi 7 configurations.
-Hardware replacement costs are transparent and have no licensing implications.
+Hardware replacement costs are transparent with no licensing implications.
 Optional CyberSecure adds $99/year for enhanced security.

 How does 6 GHz performance compare between platforms?

 Both platforms support 6 GHz operation with WiFi 7.
-Rather than platform differences, performance is primarily determined by device capabilities and environmental factors.
+Performance is primarily determined by device capabilities and environmental factors rather than platform differences.
 Both require proper 6 GHz channel planning.

-When will Multi-Link Operation (MLO) be available on UniFi?
+Is Multi-Link Operation (MLO) available on both platforms?

 How do WiFi 7 licensing costs compare to previous generations?